 If you are unsure whether you want to purchase a computer OR or join the “computer service” program, the below comparison of options will help you decide.

 - You can manage multiple teams throughout the world, and never even need to enter casinos.
 Rather than be paid a percentage of profits for your own play, you’ll receive a percentage of profits from multiple teams.

 - You don’t need to even enter casinos.

 - You don’t need to compete with other teams who “bid” higher fees to access the Hybrid server.
 You can play when you want, and with any size bets.

 - Higher startup costs

-- With lower bids you may rarely or never have access
+- You may rarely or never have the opportunity to play.

 If You Play Alone